 Midurethral Sling S

 Many are already aware of the FDA warnings surrounding the use of mesh in the vaginal compartment.
 However, what is not well communicated in the late-night television commercials and internet articles is that the FDA warnings do not differentiate between mesh type and application, only stating that complications have been reported.
 Mesh types and products that were poorly designed and tested were treated in the same manner as more rigorously tested and successful types.
-The American Urological Association Position Statement clearly states that extensive data
+The American Urological Association Position Statement clearly states that extensive data supports the use of synthetic vaginal mesh with less morbidity than non-mesh techniques, only adding that surgeons performing these operations should:

 - Undergo rigorous training in the principles of pelvic anatomy and pelvic surgery.